avipartho/Synth-SBDH/README.md

 # Synth-SBDH
-Data and Codes to reproduce experiments in the paper **[Synth-SBDH: A Synthetic Dataset of Social and Behavioral Determinants of Health for Clinical Text](https://arxiv.org/abs/2406.06056)**.
+Data and Codes to reproduce experiments in the paper **[Synth-SBDH: A Synthetic Dataset of Social and Behavioral Determinants of Health for Clinical Text](https://arxiv.org/abs/2406.06056)** (Accepted at EMNLP 2025 Main Conference).
 <!-- - [Synth-SBDH](#synth-sbdh)
   - [Synth-SBDH Dataset](#synth-sbdh-dataset)
   - [Experiments](#experiments)